Research Updates from the Cloudflare Blog

 2017-12-26 Why TLS 1.3 isn't in browsers yet

-This post provides an analysis of Mirai, the Internet-of-Things botnet that took down major websites via massive DDoS using 100s of 1000s of IOT devices.
+This post provides a retrospective analysis of Mirai — the infamous Internet-of-Things botnet that took down major websites via massive distributed denial-of-service using hundreds of thousands of compromised Internet-Of-Things devices.

 2017-11-09 Privacy Pass - “The Math”